Age Group: 3 – 11 Number on roll: 151

 How would school identify that my child might have additional needs?

-Teachers may notice within class that a child within their care needs additional support, they may then discuss this with parents/carers and the Special Educational Needs Co-ordinator.
+Teachers may notice within class that a child within their care needs additional support; they may then discuss this with parents/carers and the Special Educational Needs Coordinator.

 Every half term teachers have a pupil progress meeting where class teachers discuss children who are and are not making expected progress.
 Teachers will then discuss the strategies or interventions that need to be put into place to best support your child.
-At this time we will discuss what expectations of what is in place in the classroom and an IEP mat (Individualised Education Plan) would be written.
-This will have three simple targets that your children will work on to try to accelerate their progress.
+At this time we will discuss what expectations of what is in place in the classroom and an IEP mat (Individual Education Plan) would be written.
+This will have up to three simple targets that your children will work on to try to accelerate their progress.

 Please see the flow chart below which outlines our current identification system.